gohugoio/hugoDocs/content/en/functions/resources/Minify.md

 ---
 title: resources.Minify
-description: Minifies the given resource.
+description: Returns a minified version of the given resource.
 categories: []
 keywords: []
 params: